 Zoological Society Membership

-In our 2014-15 fiscal year, the Society brought in more than $6 million in Zoo Pass memberships.
+Annually, the Society brings in more than $6 million in Zoo Pass memberships.
 The Milwaukee County Zoo receives 50% of all Zoo Pass memberships in direct cash support.
-Members of the Society receive many benefits, including free admission to the Milwaukee County Zoo and more than 130 other zoos and aquariums nationwide.
+Members of the Society receive many benefits, including free admission to the Milwaukee County Zoo and more than 150 other zoos and aquariums nationwide.
 Members also receive a subscription to Alive, the Society's exclusive member magazine; Wild Things, the Society's event newsletter; discounts on education workshops and Zoo gift-shop purchases; and invitations to special members-only events and programs.
 We are fortunate to have a loyal group of members.